-Was there a blend of nostalgia and rose-tinted glasses amongst the mix when undertaking Rekindling Lost Romance Whatever it was, it did for sure bring the romance back to life.
+Was there a blend of nostalgia and rose-tinted glasses amongst the mix when undertaking Rekindling Lost Romance.
+Whatever it was, it did for sure bring their romance back to life.

 Professor Dr. Nancy Kalish, at California State University in Sacramento, suggests the former is probably the case.